minvws/nl-covid19-coronacheck-app-coordination/architecture/Verification by Category.md

 This document outlines the change to the flow to accommodate such a category.

+## Credential update

+The basis for this change is a new field `category` in the credential (the basis of the QR codes).
+Currently we are on version 2 of the credential.
+When we add the `category` field we will upgrade to version 3.

 ## Flow

 The following diagram depicts the changed flow.
 Hypothetical categories 'A' and 'B' are used, with an example business rule set that uses the test type to distingish between A and B.